 The baseball field is located to the left of the front of the school building.
 Direct the ambulance to enter the main entrance to the school and turn right on the frontage road that goes in front of the school.

 When an EMERGENCY has been declared at the SOFTBALL FIELD and an ambulance is needed during an athletic event, the following protocol should be followed as closely as possible.

-- Use athletic trainer's cell phone - Location: The softball field is located directly in front of the front of the school building, past the football field.
-It is on Mountain View Road one street northeast of the main entrance to the school. - Ambulance Directions: The ambulance will pull into the parking lot entrance on Mountain View Road, which is just past the main entrance to the school.
-This parking lot provides access to the softball field. - Provide pertinent information to dispatcher - 3.
-Team Control Assistant Coach:

-4. Crowd Control Assistant Coach: Keep crowd off field

-- In life threatening situation, call parents (phone numbers with the head coach) - In non life-threatening situation, let the athlete call home - 6.
-Contact Team Physician Certified Athletic Trainer: Randy Wilkes - Call to inform the physician of the situation - 7.
-Direct Paramedics Assistant Coach:

-Stand in the parking lot to flag down EMTs.

-Call on duty ATC ASAP with medical status
+1. On Field Evaluation: Certified Athletic Trainer : Randy Wilkes Assisted by Student Athletic Trainer (SAT) Retrieval of splints, ice bags, etc. 2.
+Call 911 Head Coach: Use athletic trainer's cell phone Location: The softball field is located directly in front of the front of the school building, past the football field.
+It is on Mountain View Road one street northeast of the main entrance to the school.
+Ambulance Directions: The ambulance will pull into the parking lot entrance on Mountain View Road, which is just past the main entrance to the school.
+This parking lot provides access to the softball field.
+Provide pertinent information to dispatcher 3.
+Team Control Assistant Coach: Direct athletes away from injured player 4.
+Crowd Control Assistant Coach: Keep crowd off field 5.
+Contact Parents Athletic Trainer/Head Coach: In life threatening situation, call parents (phone numbers with the head coach) In non life-threatening situation, let the athlete call home 6.
+Contact Team Physician Certified Athletic Trainer: Randy Wilkes Call to inform the physician of the situation 7.
+Direct Paramedics Assistant Coach: Stand in the parking lot to flag down EMTs.
+8. Hospital GA/SAT and/or Parents:Call on duty ATC ASAP with medical status